darynalevychkina/CPPApp/README.md

 CrossApp
 End-to-end project for the Cross-Platform Programming course.

 Domain: Order (Vehicle Sales).
 Entities: Customer, Vehicle, Order, OrderLine.
 Purpose: managing orders for the purchase of cars and motorcycles, calculating order totals.

 Environment
 .NET SDK 10.0, Windows x64

 Run

 dotnet build

 dotnet run --project src/Cli

 dotnet run --project src/Cli -- --json

-CSV import
+Import

 dotnet run --project src/Cli -- data/sample.csv

+dotnet run --project src/Cli -- data/sample.json

-Loads vehicle records from a CSV file (semicolon-separated, UTF-8).
-Prints the total count, the first 5 records, and a list of skipped lines with line numbers and reasons for each parsing error.
+Loads vehicle records from a CSV or JSON file.
+The importer is selected automatically by file extension (.csv / .json).
+Prints the total count, the first 5 records, a list of skipped lines with reasons, and a one-line import summary (total / accepted / skipped / error rate).
 If no path is given, defaults to data/sample.csv.
 A missing file prints a clear message instead of throwing an unhandled exception.

+Mixed-line import

+dotnet run --project src/Cli -- --mixed data/mixed.csv

+Reads a file where each line starts with a type prefix: "V;..." for vehicles, "C;..." for customers.
+A single switch expression distinguishes the two record types by prefix and routes each line into its own result list.

 Publish